Demand for rental assistance in Maricopa County is up. Can aid keep pace with pre-pandemic eviction rate?

 The ERA program provides rental assistance to residents who live outside of Phoenix, Mesa, Glendale, Gilbert and Chandler as there are already programs in place for those cities.

-"We wanna work with those who are in need of assistance as quickly as possible because we understand the crisis that they are in is so stressful, and we want to do whatever we can to alleviate that," Edwards says.
+"We want to work with those who are in need of assistance as quickly as possible because we understand the crisis that they are in is so stressful, and we want to do whatever we can to alleviate that," Edwards says.

 According to county data, ERA has committed nearly $80 million in rental and utility assistance from March 19, 2021, through July 8, 2022.
 The average rental assistance payment is $9,401.